Previous Article: How to Observe Passover

 "I don't want your example, I don’t want your help, I don’t want your teachings, and I don’t want your way of life!"

 Naturally, because he did not have the Holy Spirit, Peter did not understand that this was what he was actually saying, just as he did not understand why Christ was washing feet in the first place.
-However, knowing that Christ would consider Peter’s objection to be an objection to God’s way of life, we can appreciate why Christ would say that Peter would have no future with him if Peter did not allow Christ to wash his feet.
+However, knowing that Christ would consider Peter’s objection to be an objection to participating in God’s way of life, we can appreciate why Christ would say that Peter would have no future with him if Peter did not allow Christ to wash his feet.

 Going back to John 13 we can see Christ’s indisputable instructions: